 Safari, Apple’s own browser, was developed and released in 2003 with some exclusive privacy and efficiency features.
-With each upgraded version of Safari, the developers continue to add user-centric protection to explore the tracking features of websites and keep user data safe.
+With each upgraded version of Safari, the developers continue to add user-centric protection to explore the tracking features of Web Browsing and keep user data safe.

 We will share some of the top Safari tips that will help you improve your internet browsing experience.